 It is important to emphasize that case budgeting should facilitate the cost-effective provision of representation that promotes and is consistent with the best practices of the legal profession.
-In approving the CBA position, the Judicial Conference noted the Federal Judicial Center's finding that the CBAs "contained costs and did not diminish (and even improved) the quality of representation" (JCUS-MAR 11, p.
-13).
+In approving the CBA position, the Judicial Conference noted the Federal Judicial

-1 Judicial Conference policy encourages budgeting in federal capital prosecutions and capital habeas corpus cases, and non-capital representations with the potential for extraordinary cost (attorney work expected to exceed 300 hours or total expenditures for attorneys and investigative, expert, and other service providers expected to exceed \$30,000 for an individual CJA defendant) if the court determines that case budgeting is appropriate.
+1 Judicial Conference policy encourages budgeting in panel attorney mega cases, which include: (a) federal capital prosecutions and capital habeas corpus cases, and (b) non-capital representations with the potential for extraordinary cost (attorney work expected to exceed 300 hours or total expenditures expected to exceed 300 times the prevailing CJA panel attorney non-capital hourly rate, rounded up to the nearest thousand, for appointed counsel and services other than counsel for an individual CJA defendant).

-2 At its March 2011 session, the Judicial Conference approved the use of the three CBA positions, authorized continued funding for them, and endorsed incremental expansion in the number of positions subject to the Defender Services Committee's approval and the availability of funds (JCUS-MAR 11, p.
+2 At its March 2011 session, the Judicial Conference approved the use of the three pilot CBA positions, authorized continued funding for them, and endorsed incremental expansion in the number of positions subject to the approval of its Committee on Defender Services and the availability of funds (JCUS-MAR 11, p.
 13).
 The CBAs assist judges and attorneys in the case-budgeting process and develop circuit cost-containment policies.